Butternut Squash Macaroni and Cheese

 • Dry Mustard Powder – Some say it’s optional, but a touch of mustard is the secret to more flavor in any mac and cheese recipe!
 The tanginess makes the sauce taste cheesier, even without extra cheese.

-• Frozen Peas – Also optional.
+• Frozen Peas – Optional.
 Tossing in a handful of peas adds color, and it’s my way of hiding even more vegetables in plain sight.
-If your picky eaters have eagle-eyes, feel free to skip the peas.
+If your picky eaters have eagle eyes, feel free to skip the peas.

 How to Peel and Cut Butternut Squash